 * BUSINESS WEEK reports on a new gimmick from Japan that somehow seems distinctly Japanese: a DoCoMo picture phone that has an alcohol breathanalyzer built into it.
 It sounds like a bizarre idea, but it's targeted at bus, taxi, and trucking operations who want to make sure their drivers are sober.
 The management can call a driver and ask him to breathe into a tube fitted to the cellphone, with the picture capability ensuring that he actually does it instead of trying to use a ringer.

-* According to MIT TECHNOLOGY REVIEW online, a Massachusetts Institute of Technology (MIT) researcher named Matthew Orosz is working on a solar electric power system for developing-world nations that used old car parts and plumbing supplies.
+* According to an article from TECHNOLOGYREVIEW.com, a Massachusetts Institute of Technology (MIT) researcher named Matthew Orosz is working on a solar electric power system for developing-world nations that used old car parts and plumbing supplies.
 This solar power system is built around a parabolic reflector with an area of 15 square meters (18 square yards) and focused on a pipe full of motor oil.
 The hot motor oil is passed into a heat exchanger where it vaporizes a working fluid to drive a turbine, which then drives an automotive alternator to charge a battery.
 The oil is then water-cooled, producing hot water in the process.
 The overall cost is half that of a photovoltaic system, and it can be built with local materials and expertise.BACK_TO_TOP

 * TEXAS WIND POWER: It is a Texas tradition to be the biggest and best at everything, and make sure everyone knows about it.
 According to THE ECONOMIST ("Blowing Strong", 1 July 2006), in mid-2006 Texas could claim almost 2.4 gigawatts of wind power generation capacity, placing the state slightly ahead of California, which has a bit over 2.3 gigawatts of capacity.
 Together the two states generate about half the wind power produced in the USA.
 For the moment, the Texan wind farms are concentrated in West Texas and the blustery Panhandle, but new offshore turbine farms are now being built in the Gulf of Mexico, where the wind is more constant and the population centers are nearby -- though hurricanes might be a problem.